-- Teacher notifies BVS administration to schedule a conference with the parent, student and school administrator where the student is placed on academic probation. - Student is withdrawn from course with an F. Student may continue enrollment in any other active courses until completion or the end of the semester, whichever occurs first. - Student will lose the privilege to enroll in any additional BVS course(s) in the future.
+- Teacher notifies BVS administration and parent to schedule a conference with the parent, student and school administrator where the student is placed on academic probation. - Student may be withdrawn from course with an F, dependent upon the severity of the academic integrity issue.
+Student may continue enrollment in any other active courses until completion or the end of the semester, whichever occurs first. - Student may lose the privilege to enroll in any additional BVS course(s) in the future.